 There are different lengths on offer, too.
 Seatposts will have a marker which shows the minimum amount of post that can be inside the seat tube.
 If you ride a small frame with a lot of seatpost showing, you'll need to make sure you buy a post that allows for this.

-A layback seatpost slopes slightly backwards, placing the saddle further back – which is something you’d want to do if you can’t get your knee in the right position over the ball of your foot with a zero offset version.
+A layback seatpost slopes slightly backwards, placing the saddle further back, something you'd want to do if you can't get your knee in the right position over the ball of your foot with a zero offset version.

 Clamps and saddle adjustment